The Joy of Less by Francine Jay: Decluttering Best-Seller

 My son jeered, saying "just throw them in the rubbish bin, Mum, nobody could possibly want someone else's old bottles", but I knew otherwise.

 Through reading The Joy of Less, I have found that giving my belongings away is a far pleasanter way of parting with my hoarded possessions than simply binning them.
-And although I have not yet finished reading the book, I am impressed by the fact that I already feel greatly encouraged to sort out my home and to stop hoarding junk.
+Even before I had finished reading the book, I was impressed by the fact that I already felt greatly encouraged to sort out my home and to stop hoarding junk.

 All-in-all a very impressive and influential book.